 Native English and located in the South of France, Anna is qualified as a Wedding Planner from the ESPRI University of Protocol in Barcelona.
 Anna is fluent in English, French, Spanish and Catalan and works closely with local suppliers to ensure her clients needs and expectations are always delivered or exceeded making Anna an invaluable part of your day!

-We’ll now pass you over to Anna who will be sharing 4 top tips with us about starting your destination wedding planning in France…
+4 top tips with us about starting your destination wedding planning in France

 From deciding the budget you’d like to invest, to making sure everyone’s happy on the day, putting on a destination wedding is a colossal task.
 Add to the mix that you’ve got your hearts set on getting married in France and you may find that looking after yourselves may not be top of your priority list.
 So, rather than burn out before your big day, why not take away the majority of those stresses and take on an experienced Event’s Planner?